pvonmoradi/weechat-discord/README.md

 Certain additional features can be enabled using cargo feature flags:
 * `syntax_highlighting` - Enables syntax highlighting for code blocks (uses the amazing [syntect](https://github.com/trishume/syntect))

+Features can be enabled when using xtask by setting the `WEECORD_FEATURES` environment variable.

 ### Setup

 You must first obtain a login token.